Nicholasnagy-ux/Cryptanalysis-of-Tor/README.md

 ## Contributing
 Contributions, suggestions, or improvements to the paper or any associated research are welcome.
 Please open an issue or submit a pull request with your proposed changes or additional insights.

-## License
-Feel free to modify or reference this work for academic and research purposes.
-Refer to the paper’s references and this repository’s [LICENSE](LICENSE) file (if provided) for more information regarding usage and distribution.

 ---

 **Contact**